reasonwithoutrestraint/site/mkdocs/docs/Original/Metaethics/Moral Correctness.md

 ### Some notes

 - Moral reasons become actual prudential reasons contingent upon an agent taking into account the interests of others.
 - This makes blaming/shaming a tool rather than evaluation.
 Thus, they would be appropriate insofar as the agent in question could be motivated by the attitudes.
 This may seem to focus too much on the utility of blame/shame at the expense of whether blame/shame is truly *appropriate* (i.e. whether the blame is warranted or deserved).
 However, it seems that we already have an intuition that blame is only warranted/deserved when an agent could be motivated by the considerations prompting the blame.
 For example, you wouldn't blame animals, children, aliens or bonified human enemies.
-Not only does blame seem inappropriate in those cases, it also doesn't seem that the concept of warranted/deserved blame applies in those circumstances.
 Blame/shame is reserved for persons who have already implicitly agreed to coordinate with us and take into account our interests.
 The same goes for social approval/disapproval generally.
 - Rational requirements are not binding for all agents.
 They are binding only for *rational* agents.
 Likewise, moral requirements are not binding for all agents or all rational agents.
 They are binding only for *moral* agents, i.e. those who happen to already take an interest in the coordination/cooperation involved in fitting with society.

 ## Two forms of moral norms